NotLemon/AniList-Manual/before-you-begin/title-formatting.md

 ### **Split Seasons**

 If a 'season' of the show will air for multiple seasons, but has at least a one [airing season](../submission-form/general/release-data/season.md) gap in between.
-The subsequent entries should have 'Part 2' or equivalent, if no official title is given.
+The subsequent entries should have 'Part 2' or equivalent if no official title is given.

 Example